ereamico/docker/README.md

 1. Push a container to DockerHub with the above config
 2. The Developers will not be working with Docker, hence from their side you will just get the code.
 Write a Dockerfile which could put the code in the custom image that you have built

+The complete step by step process can be seen in the above commits with screenshots.